-In response to the Covid-19 crisis, the government has announced that it will allow businesses to defer certain VAT payments with the intention of easing cashflow pressures on businesses over the peak of the pandemic.
+In response to the COVID-19 pandemic, the Government is allowing businesses to defer certain VAT payments with the intention of easing cashflow pressures during the pandemic.

-The VAT deferral means that all businesses with a UK VAT registration have the option to defer VAT payments due between 20 March and 30 June 2020.
-Businesses will have until 31 March 2021 and no penalties or interest for late payment will be charged by HMRC.
-In practice this applies to the following:
+The VAT deferral initially meant that all businesses with a UK VAT registration had the option to defer VAT payments due between 20 March and 30 June 2020.
+Businesses have until 31 March 2021 to make the payment in full, and no penalties or interest for late payments will be charged by HMRC.
+In practice this applied to the following:

 - Payments for quarterly returns ending February 29, 2020 (if not already paid by March 20, 2020).

 - Payments for quarterly returns ending March 31, 2020.

 - Payments for quarterly returns ending April 30, 2020.

 - Payments for monthly returns due between March 20, 2020 and June 30, 2020.